Parañaque Integrated Terminal Exchange

 The Parañaque Integrated Terminal Exchange (PITX, [ˈpitɛks]) is a public transport terminal in Parañaque, Metro Manila, Philippines.
 PITX is built and operated by Megawide Construction Corporation and the Department of Transportation (DOTr) under the Philippine government's Public-Private Partnership program.

-It replaced the older Southwest Integrated Transport Terminal (SITT) initially located at the derelict Uniwide Coastal Mall, which was transferred to HK Sun Plaza in Bay City, Pasay as the Southwest Interim Provincial Terminal (SWIPTS).
+It replaced the older Southwest Integrated Transport Terminal (SITT) initially located at the derelict Uniwide Coastal Mall, also in Parañaque, which was transferred to HK Sun Plaza in Pasay as the Southwest Interim Provincial Terminal (SWIPT).
+It is located on a reclaimed sea area of Manila Bay between Manila–Cavite Expressway (CAVITEX) and Macapagal Boulevard, thus on a reclaimed highway lot.

-Opened on November 5, 2018, PITX serves as a hub for buses, jeepneys, and other public utility vehicles headed for areas south of Metro Manila, including the provinces of Cavite and Batangas, and vice versa.
+Opened on November 5, 2018, PITX serves as a hub for buses, jeepneys, and other public utility vehicles headed for areas north of Metro Manila and areas south of Metro Manila (including Southern Luzon, the Visayas and Mindanao), and vice versa.
 It is projected to accommodate around 200,000 passengers.
-The terminal is also planned to connect with the Asia World station of the proposed Line 1 Cavite extension.
+The terminal is also connected to its namesake station of LRT Line 1.

+History

+On February 21, 2011, President Benigno Aquino III signed Executive Order No. 67, which sought for the establishment of integrated transport terminals in the north and south of Metro Manila.
+This led to the inception of the present-day Parañaque Integrated Terminal Exchange, which was initially known as the Southwest Integrated Terminal Exchange (SWITEX) during the Aquino administration.
+It was a public–private partnership (PPP) project that was bid out in 2014, ending up with 15 local bidders.
+In 2015, the Philippine government signed a 35-year build–operate–transfer (BOT) contract with MWM Terminals Inc., a consortium of Megawide Construction Corporation and WM Properties Inc. Originally scheduled to open in June 2018, its launch was delayed for unknown reasons, finally inaugurating on November 5, 2018, with a ceremony led by President Rodrigo Duterte.